oneclick/rubyinstaller/README.txt

 rake          # builds MRI 1.8.7
 rake ruby19   # builds MRI 1.9.2

+Note: If you see an error involving 'patches failed to apply,' you need to set git's 'autocrlf' option:

+git config --global core.autocrlf false

 === Project Directory Organization:

 The Rake build recipes are distributed inside the project's recipes/ directory